meghapsimatrix/simhelpers/README.md

 The conditions tested in this simulation include `n1` and `n2`, indicating sample size of the two groups, as well as `mean_diff`, indicating the true mean difference.
-Below we take the results and group the data by method, sample size for group 1, sample size for group 2 and the true mean difference.
-We then run the `calc_absolute()` function to calculate.
+Below we take the results and group the data by method, sample size for group 1, sample size for group 2, and the true mean difference.
+We then run the `calc_absolute()` function to calculate the performance criteria and MCSE.
 The function returns a `tibble` containing absolute performance criteria and their corresponding MCSE.

 ``` r
 welch_res %>%